 Does your dog still maintain typical grooming habits?
 Has he developed fecal or urinary incontinence?
 Is he still mobile enough to get up out of his own mess?
 The development of fecal or urinary incontinence can be a deciding factor for dog owners, particularly when it includes immobility.
 It can be a struggle to move a large dog out of his own mess, which can add to the burden of caring for him.

 Is your dog still able to enjoy his normal activities?
 Is he still able to greet when you come home or is he showing signs of depression and anxiety, or even isolating himself from you and your family?
 When a dog is not able to enjoy his normal routine, you may want to consider if you are prolonging his life for your own sake.

 Can your dog move comfortably?
 Some dogs develop crippling skeletal and muscular disorders like severe osteoarthritis.
-Ask your vet if there are surgeries, medications, tools, or therapies that will help to improve his mobility, but if your dog is not able to stand or walk unassisted, it can take a toll on his hygiene, health, and happiness.
+Ask your vet if there are surgeries, medications, therapies, or simple tools such as a dog ramp that will help to improve his mobility.
+If your dog is not able to stand or walk unassisted, it can take a toll on his hygiene, health, and happiness.